Ireland Family Bike Tour: Cycling Connemara With Kids

 We also saw many donkeys, sheep, tons of butterflies, several herons and a huge flock of large white birds in the distance; they were a bit too far to confirm, but we believe it was nearly 100 swans.

-At the 22 mile / 35km mark, we stopped at a great playground to rest our legs and reward the kids for being such good cycling companions.
+At the 35 km (22 mile) mark, we stopped at a great playground to rest our legs and reward the kids for being such good cycling companions.

-Day 4 Stats: Day 4 was a long, but enjoyable ride along the Irish coastline.
-The total distance we cycled was 27 miles / 43km with 1,450 feet / 442m of elevation gain.
+Day 4 of our Ireland cycling holidays was a long, but enjoyable ride along the Irish coastline.
+The total distance we cycled was 43 km (27 miles) with 442 m (1,450 feet) of elevation gain.
 This leg took us just under 3 hours of moving time on our bikes (about 4 hours including breaks).

 Note: Cashel is the standard destination for Day 4, while Carna is an alternate destination.